meetkool/freejooo/README.md

 To view this website, you will need a web browser and an internet connection.
 No additional setup is required.

+all the files are uploaded in 'freejooo' branch

 ## Dependencies

 This website uses the following external libraries: